loganmeetsworld/buzz/networking-101.md

 Unix utility for creating TCP (and UDP) connections and listens.
 Useful to work with sockets.

 ### UDP
-User Datagram Protocol, connectionless transmission model w/ a minimum protocol mechanism
+User Datagram Protocol, connectionless transmission model w/ a minimum protocol mechanism, doesn't confirm if sent, usually in contrast to TCP, used by DNS

 ### EMFILE
 A process is trying to open too many files.
 Unix systems have a max number of file descriptors they can be assigned.
 The EMFILE error is thrown when too many of these are open